 Itinerary in Brief

 Welcome to Buenos Aires, the capital of Argentina.
 The name of the city can be translated as “fair winds” but it is also referred to as the “Paris of South America”.
-This is an exuberant brew of traditions, languages and different types of culltures.
+This is an exuberant brew of traditions, languages, and different types of cultures.

 We provide a group transfer to the pier and welcome you aboard the deluxe expedition ship M/V Sea Spirit.
 Explore the ship and get comfortable in your home away from home for the extraordinary adventure to come.
 Savor the anticipation of your Antarctic dreams coming true as we slip our moorings and sail toward a true wilderness where wildlife abounds.

 As we head south, ocean breezes become cooler and seabirds become more abundant.
 We keep a sharp eye out for cetaceans such as Commerson’s dolphins and southern right whales in these productive southern seas.
 The ship’s stabilizing fins provide comfort in the event of rough weather.
 Presentations by our expert naturalists and historians prepare you for our arrival in the Falkland Islands.

 Our exploration of the Falklands includes visiting the isolated outlying islands.
 These bleakly beautiful isles are havens for wildlife.
 Large colonies of seabirds, perched on windy bluffs overlooking azure seas, are easily accessible by hiking over lush meadows.
 At this time, black-browed albatross has returned to the islands and are just starting to lay their eggs amongst the tussocks while feisty rockhopper penguins leap up surf-battered cliffs to start building their nests nearby.